 The Seventh Circuit Court held that the federal district court property found that (1) “Blue Ribbon” identified BRF’s business and distinguished it from others and (2) CENEX’s later use of the name “Blue Ribbon” was likely to cause confusion and deception, quoting again from the Restatement (Second) of Torts Section 717: “an actor infringes another’s trade name if he uses the name in a manner likely to ‘cause prospective purchasers to believe that the actor’s goods or services emanate from the same source as the other’s goods or services’”.
 It also held that the district court correctly ordered CENEX to pay BRF $114,999 with interest and correctly enjoined CENEX from selling, distributing, or advertising any of its animal feed products under the “Blue Ribbon” name within a twenty-mile radius of the BRF store.

-If you need assistance determining whether your company may be infringing on the trade name rights of another company, counsel as to how to avoid trade name infringement before the formation of your company, or assistance determining whether your company has become the victim of trade name infringement, please contact me immediately.
+If you need assistance determining whether your company may be infringing on the trade name rights of another company, counsel as to how to avoid trade name infringement before the formation of your company, or assistance determining whether your company has become the victim of trade name infringement, please conveniently schedule with me here.
 If I cannot help you, I will do my best to connect you with somebody who can.
+You may also wish to read more about business formation and trademark law on our website.

 Matthew T. Kincaid